 (c) generally provide Copenhagen Card App and its related services.

 When you register contact information, e.g. name, e-mail address and telephone number in relation to your purchase, we will process such personal data about you.

-E-mail addresses are used only to deliver requested information.
+E-mail addresses are used only to deliver requested Services and information.

 How does Wonderful Copenhagen use the information collected?

 We will treat all your personal information as confidential (although we reserve the right to disclose this information in the circumstances set out below).

 Information about our visitors and users is an important part of our business, and we do not share your information with any third parties other than for the limited, explicit reasons specified below:

 We will only disclose data to:

 Government bodies and law enforcement agencies (if necessary)

 We share it on a limited basis with agents we use from time to time to analyse data and provide marketing assistance and with whom enter into written agreements to ensure your personal data and privacy.